 If you’re looking to build generational wealth, a PERE fund may be a good fit.
 However, if you're saving for a more short-term goal, private equity may not be the best option.

-The real estate market can be volatile, so always do market research before making a real estate investment.
+The real estate market can be volatile, so always conduct market research before making a real estate investment.
 A good economic indicator is interest rates and average rent prices.
 This can inform whether it’s a good market for sellers and the current supply and demand dynamics.
-Before investing, you want to ensure there is demand for the types of properties you’ll be investing in.
+Before investing, you will want to ensure there is demand for the types of properties you’ll be investing in.

 Develop Your Portfolio with Private Equity Real Estate